 In 2014, the Compensation Committee revised the structure of the LTIP award program in order to improve shareowner alignment and to further enhance the long-term focus of the award by providing for the establishment of three-year performance goals.
 The performance measures selected by the Compensation Committee for the 2015 LTIP awards were growth in consolidated revenue, operating return on invested capital ("ROIC") and relative total shareholder return ("TSR") - each of which is measured independently and applied equally in determining final payouts.
 A target award of RPUs is granted to executive officers and certain other eligible managers at the beginning of the three-year performance measurement period.
-The actual number of RPUs that participants will receive is determined after the end of the three-year performance measurement period.
+The actual number of RPUs that participants will receive is determined after the end of the three-year performance measurement period, based on achievement of the established performance goals.